jeisen0105/Bellabeat-Case-Study-2/README.md

 The business task is to analyze external consumer data from non-Bellabeat smart devices (specifically Fitbit data) to identify behavioral trends in activity, engagement, and sleep.

-By identifying key behavioral trends — such as low activity on Sundays and a 3 PM engagement lull — and exploring correlations like sedentary time vs. sleep, I will develop data-driven recommendations to increase engagement across Bellabeat’s products.
+By identifying key behavioral trends—such as reduced activity on Sundays and a mid-afternoon (3 PM) engagement lull—and by exploring correlations (e.g., sedentary time versus total sleep), I will develop data-driven recommendations to increase user engagement and growth across Bellabeat’s product ecosystem.

 ## Step 2: Prepare